 A more detailed diagram of the MSDS 10 is shown in FIG. 13.
 As shown in the figure, a plurality of DID trunks 15 are received by an input/output device 17 and are then sent to a central processor 3.
-The number of DID trunks 15 may be changed to any suitable number that would be necessary that may be made to the MSDS 10.
+The number of DID trunks 15 may be changed to any suitable number that would be necessary to accommodate the anticipated number of telephone calls that may be made to the MSDS 10.
 The input/output device 17 routes a call on one of the DID trunks 15 to an open port of the central processor 3 and is preferably a DID Interface Box manufactured by Exacom.